◆ Blog · 7 min read

 What Does Ceramic Coating Actually Do?

-BASF says protective coatings use UV absorbers and stabilisers to defend surfaces from solar radiation, pollutants, humidity, and temperature change (BASF, accessed 2026).
-That is the right mental model: ceramic coating creates a protective, hydrophobic layer that helps your clear coat deal with daily exposure more gracefully.
+BASF describes protective coatings as using UV absorbers and stabilisers to defend surfaces from sun, pollutants, humidity, and temperature swings (BASF).
+That’s the right mental model: a coating is a hydrophobic protective layer that helps your clear coat handle daily exposure, not armour plate.

 A glossy coated car panel reflecting light cleanly after a proper wash.